Autostrada A22 (Italy): Track

 The highway is 315 km long: the track begins nearby Modena, at the junction with Autostrada A1, and vertically crosses the whole Northern Italy, finally reaching at the Brenner Pass, along the Austrian border.
 Once over the boundary, the expressway is connected with A13 Austrian motorway (Brennerautobahn A13, Innsbruck-Brenner).
-A22 highway passes through four Italian regions (Trentino-Alto Adige, Veneto, Lombardia, Emilia-Romagna).
+A22 highway passes through four Italian regions (Trentino-Alto Adige, Veneto, Lombardy, Emilia-Romagna).
 The management of the road has been assigned since its construction to specific concessionaires and motorway maintenance companies.

 European roads

 A22 highway, inside the network of European roads, is part for its entire track of the north–south route E45, connecting Karesuando and Gela.
 The main intersection with the west–east routes is with E70 (in that point represented by Italian motorway A4) in Verona.

 Signage

-Signage is bilingual: both in Italian and in German, due to the fact that in the province of Bolzano German is mostly spoken.
+Signage is bilingual: both in Italian and in German, due to the fact that in the South Tyrol these two languages are official.